As of Monday, August 14th, 2017, the cyanobacteria advisory for the Lower Charles River Basin has been lifted.

 When present in large numbers, these organisms can give the water a green, paint-like appearance (see image above) and can produce toxins which are harmful to humans, dogs, and other mammals in large doses.If you see water that looks bright green or contains bright green strands, avoid contact with the water as much as possible and wash contacted areas after exposure.

-When algae die and begin to decompose, they secrete a toxin, and accumulations of this toxin can pose a health risk to humans and animals.
+When cyanobacteria die and begin to decompose, they secrete a toxin, and accumulations of this toxin can pose a health risk to humans and animals.
 Common reactions to these toxins include skin rashes, eye irritation, and possible gastrointestinal distress.
 Additionally, blue-green algae become a serious problem when it grows in abundance, preventing light and oxygen from getting into the water, thus shading and smothering other aquatic organisms.

 Unfortunately, there is no direct correlation between visible algae in the water and toxin levels, so it can be difficult to determine when the water is safe.